hugojosefson/deno-websocket-broadcastchannel/README.md

 Running on Deno Deploy.
 Application-wide BroadcastChannel is fully supported, so you don't need WebSocketBroadcastChannel!

-(It makes little sense to use stdin on Deno Deploy, so this example is only useful on Deno Deploy, for seeing this detection in your logs :)
+(However, it makes little sense to read from stdin on Deno Deploy, so this example CLI-based chat app is only useful on Deno Deploy, for seeing this detection in your logs :)
 ===============================================================================
 `);
   }